IrfanEx/Redragon-Draconic-K530RGB-QMK-VIA-Firmware/README.md

 🔮Process to setup: --> 1.
 Use sonix keyboard flasher to flash the board and install this firmware. --> 2.
 First go to bootloader mode. --> 3.
 Select jumploader by selecting the jumploader file given. --> 4.
 Select the ".bin" file and flash with it.(make sure to refresh keyboard before flashing). --> 5.
 After done open via and import the json file and you're good to go.

 ⚠ warning: any potential damage to your device I'm not responsible for that untill you do everything with your own will.
 Make sure you have the proper knowledge about it.
-Also use via 1.3.1 otherwise it won't work on latest via.